Engin-Boot/pong-stage-AleenaSaleem/Stage0/Player.md

   When - A user confirms account removal

-  Then - add the user name to delete_list and sign out
+  Then - add the user name to delete-list and sign out